neelsmith/CiteDown.jl/README.md

 ## Setting up a command-line script

+Although you can use the CiteDown package's `rewrite` function in larger Julia programs, it can be handy to have a script you run from the command line to convert a markdown file with URN references to markdown with URLs.
 Create a file with the following contents:

 ```julia
 using CiteDown